-- B. Multiple memories to build momentum: The recipient will need multiple positive memories to build momentum if they get stuck in a really intense bad memory (more about this in training segment #8), so have your notes regarding the recipient's other positive memories handy.
+- A. Splinter-free positive memory that includes God: Again, it is important to use splinter-free memories so that you have a splinter-free safety net. - B. Multiple memories to build momentum: Again, the recipient will need multiple positive memories to build momentum if they get stuck in a really intense bad memory (more about this in training segment #8), so have your notes regarding the recipient's other positive memories handy.
 NOTE: if the recipient does not already have at least three splinter-free positive memories in which they have been able to connect with God, use this exercise to collect more splinter-free God memories. - C. What about those who have not (yet) had experiences of connecting with God?
-As just mentioned, this safety-net exercise requires that the recipient have at least three splinter-free positive memories where they have been able to establish a connection with God.
+As just mentioned, this intermediate safety-net exercise requires that the recipient have at least three splinterfree positive memories where they have been able to establish a connection with God.
 For recipients who have not yet been able to connect with God in their positive memories use this exercise slot for more troubleshooting. - D. Practice teams should stay the same (if at all possible): Again, it is actually fairly important for practice teams to stay the same throughout the series of practice exercises, if at all possible. - E. Coach recipient to describe everything, regardless of...: Remember to keep coaching the recipient to describe everything that comes into their awareness, regardless of whether it makes sense, feels important, or is neatly packaged.
 This will often help the recipient to recognize subtle manifestations of the Lord's presence that they might otherwise miss, and subtle content coming from the Lord that they might otherwise miss. - F. Short term and unconscious priming memory: Again, I strongly encourage taking 3 minutes to read through the facilitator instructions immediately prior to going through the exercise.
-This takes advantage of short term memory and unconscious priming memory, and will help the instructions feel more familiar and comfortable as you are actually using them.
+This will help the instructions feel more familiar and comfortable as you are actually using them.

-Facilitator instructions (~28 min for each recipient):
+Facilitator instructions (~25 min for each recipient):

-- 1) Choose traumatic memory: Help recipient use the following guidelines to choose an appropriate mild-moderate traumatic memory: A time-efficiency option is for the recipient to do this before the practice exercise (as preparation homework). - A memory you have talked about before, and that has been emotionally connected when you have talked about it in the past.
+- 1) Choose traumatic memory: Help recipient use the following guidelines to choose an appropriate mild-moderate traumatic memory: \A time-efficiency option is for the recipient to do this before the practice exercise (as preparation homework).\ - A memory you have talked about before, and that has been emotionally connected when you have talked about it in the past.
 (Please do not use a memory that you have talked about, but with emotional numbness/disconnection we don't want a major traumatic memory to connect emotionally for the first time in the middle of your beginner exercise.) - A memory you have talked about before without getting stuck and/or decompensating.
-(You did not need a lot of time to get back on your feet, and you did not need others to help you get back on your feet.)
+(You did not need a lot of time to get back on your feet, and you did not need others to help you get back on your feet.) - If the traumatic memory from the first safety-net exercise worked well, you can use it again.